Bank of Korea unexpectedly holds policy rate amid won slide

 The Bank of Korea held its benchmark interest rate at 3.00 per cent at its monetary policy review, an outcome expected by only seven of 34 economists polled by Reuters.
-The remaining 27 had expected the bank to cut the rate by 25 basis points.
+The remaining 27 had expected a third consecutive 25 basis-point cut, marking what would have been the first triple cut since 2009.

 The decision is the first since impeached President Yoon Suk Yeol's attempt to impose martial law in early December threw Asia's fourth-largest economy into its biggest political crisis in decades.
 The turmoil prompted the government to cut its 2025 economic growth forecast to 1.8 per cent from 2.2 per cent.